zephyrproject-rtos/zephyr/doc/README.rst

    More information at `<http://sphinx-doc.org/rest.html>`_.
    This is a comment that won't show up in formatted output

-Welcome to the |project|.
+Welcome to the Zephyr Project.

-Thank you for your interest in the |project|.
-These instructions are designed to walk you through generating the |project|'s documentation.
+Thank you for your interest in the Zephyr Project.
+These instructions are designed to walk you through generating the Zephyr Project's documentation.

 Documentation Notes